 Some questions about potential ecosystem impacts of CDR can be addressed through laboratory and field experimentation.
 NOAA already conducts experiments to evaluate the risks of acidification and warming on species of particular economic and ecological concern (e.g. bivalves, crabs, salmon).
 These experiments help quantify the risk of increasing atmospheric carbon and the potential benefits of CDR.
-These same types of experiments, where species or groups of species are reared under controlled conditions in aquaculture-like settings can be used to evaluate secondary effects of marine CDR activities.
-For example, alkalization involves dispersal of buffer material in the ocean.
+The same types of experiments, where species or groups of species are reared under controlled conditions in aquaculture-like settings can be used to evaluate secondary effects of marine CDR activities.
+For example, alkalinization involves dispersal of buffer material in the ocean.
 This process can be mimicked at a small scale in the lab to determine how sensitive species respond to exposure, which presents a new physical substrate for biological interaction and may contain impurities (e.g. metals).
 NOAA has laboratories dedicated to this sort of marine ecotoxicological research.
 Each of the proposed marine CDR approaches presents specific risk concerns that can be evaluated in the lab.

 Although much more challenging and therefore less common, manipulative experiments can be conducted in the field to evaluate the potential effect of marine CDR perturbations in a more natural setting.
-To create environments with controlled conditions for experimental comparisons, parts of a natural ecosystem can be enclosed (e.g. ocean acidification FOCE experiments), natural locations with limited circulation can used (e.g. reef alkalization experiments), or short-term manipulations can take place on the open ocean (e.g. fertilization experiments).
+To create environments with controlled conditions for experimental comparisons, parts of a natural ecosystem can be enclosed (e.g. ocean acidification FOCE experiments), natural locations with limited circulation can used (e.g. reef alkalinization experiments), or short-term manipulations can take place on the open ocean (e.g. fertilization experiments).
 If these experiments are designed to monitor carbon fluxes and the ecosystem, they would be considered CDR pilot projects, however, they also can be designed to evaluate potential secondary effects of CDR activities.
+Ecosystem effects in mCDR pilot studies could be evaluated, for example, with carefully designed before-after-control-impact (BACI) studies (Seger et al., 2021) focused on monitoring species groups that are both key indicators of ecosystem function and have suspected sensitivity to mCDR activity.

-Data on species responses from lab and field experiments will be critical inputs into the models used for predictions of ecosystem response to CDR.
-The lab and field experiments can also be conducted to explicitly address questions about biological processes in the carbon cycle (e.g. productivity of kelp in given conditions, rates of phytoplankton calcification, etc.)
+Data on species' responses from lab and field experiments will be critical inputs into the models used for predictions of ecosystem response to CDR.
+The lab and field experiments can also be conducted to explicitly address questions about biological processes in the carbon cycle (e.g. productivity of kelp in given conditions, rates of phytoplankton calcification, molecular controls of calcification, etc.)

-- Continue conducting laboratory and field experiments on species responses to warming, acidification, and other environmental changes. - Improve and begin conducting lab and field experiments to explicitly address CDR method specific questions.
+- Continue conducting laboratory and field experiments on species responses to warming, acidification, and other environmental changes, especially in a multi-stressor context. - Improve and begin conducting lab and field experiments to explicitly address CDR method specific questions, such as alkalinization, especially in a multi-stressor context.